Jumping onto the AI Train?

 Most of all, the realization that you could search for anything on Pinterest, and find numerous user-friendly examples, caught my attention, big time.
 And Bingo!
 A couple of new listings were added to my Etsy store.
 Never mind that Etsy has probably used AI for quite a while, to present its ‘similar products like these’.
 We’ve heard mutterings, before, and have assumed that somewhere, there must be a box you can click to opt out of such notifications.

-The AI snake lurks in the garden
+The lure of AI: A snake lurks in the garden

 I did have the presence of mind to at least set up the framework of my own Pinterest Business page, to reassure the public that I knew how to do it.
 But almost immediately Pinterest Setup orders began to come in, proving that my hunch was correct about people wanting it.
 And my own property was put on the back burner, while I taught myself Pinterest for others.